xingyang-li/SwiftTestFramework/README.md

 ### Workflow Changes

-Under `.github\workflows`, there are yaml files that define the instructions for some GitHub Actions workflows set up for this repo that build app code and deploy resource to Azure.
-Workflows are automations that allow for hands-off deployment of this framework.
+Under `.github\workflows`, there are yaml files that define the instructions for GitHub Actions workflows set up for this repo that build app code and deploy resource to Azure.
+You can view these workflows under the `Actions` tab on GitHub webpage for the repo.
+Workflows are automations that allow for hands-off deployment of this framework, and editing these files will change how this framework is deployed.

+### Final Steps

+Once you are confident in your changes, merge the Pull Request with your changes to the main branch.
+This should automatically trigger the deployment, and you will see your changes in Azure soon.
+If the GitHub Actions job fails, you can also manually run the job if you navigate under the `Actions` tab on GitHub.